krisutofu/wii-u-gc-adapter/README.md

 * comprehensive analog input configuration (axes)
   - define custom mapping of scales to analog axes and define custom mapping of axes to analog inputs
+  - split analog inputs into two output axes
+  - suport for additional output axes such as ABS_WHEEL, ABS_GAS and ABS_BRAKE.

 * try command line option `--claim`, maybe it helps against libusb ERRORs

 * spoofing options (which are likely mostly useless) to spoof XBOX controller meta data (use xboxdrv instead)

 * add many new mapping options and better button choices optimized for PC gaming
-  - map analog inputs to various axes with custom scales
   - choose a button for Z
   - triggers as binary button
   - remapping D-pad to remaining XBOX buttons